45 Awesome Free Things To Do in Atlanta This Summer With Kids

 37. Marietta Square Art Walk - Marietta

-The first friday of each month (June 2, July 7, & August 4 for this summer) walk through Marietta Square for a free, self-guided tour showcasing local art and artists, as well as free admission to Marietta Cobb Museum of Art.
+The first friday of each month, walk through Marietta Square for a free, self-guided tour showcasing local art and artists, as well as free admission to Marietta Cobb Museum of Art.

 38. Babyland General Hospital - Cleveland

 Kids will love visiting Babyland General Hospital and see where Cabbage Patch Kids are born.
-There's no admission fee but any dolls and accessories must be purchased.
+There's no admission fee, but all dolls and accessories MUST be purchased.

 Peruse the aisles at the many food halls throughout Atlanta and the outside the perimeter.

 If you don't have the funds for an Atlanta Braves game but still want to get into the baseball spirit, spend an afternoon at The Battery.
-Check out free events through the Wellstar Family Series, including Tennis on the Turf every tuesday in June.
+It has wide open areas for kids to run around, plus a splashpad.
+During Braves games, visitors can even watch on the big screen right next to the ballpark.